skydoves/colorpicker-compose/README.md

 ### ImageColorPicker

-**ImageColorPicker** allows you to get colors from any images such as gallery pictures or drawble resources by tapping on the desired color.
+**ImageColorPicker** allows you to get colors from any images such as gallery pictures or drawable resources by tapping on the desired color.
 It interacts with the `ColorPickerController` to control the color picker and other components.
 You can use the `ImageColorPicker` as the following example:

 ```kotlin